LMS Pricing: Find the Pricing Model That’s Right for You

 Did you know that 58% of companies regret their recent IT product purchases?
-35% of them claim that the software is more expensive than expected. eLearning is no exception: LMS pricing models can be confusing, especially if you’re choosing an LMS vendor for the first time.
+35% of them claim that the software is more expensive than expected. eLearning is no exception: LMS pricing models can be confusing, especially if you’re choosing an LMS platform for the first time.
 Figuring out the cost of implementing the LMS may seem like a deep rabbit hole.

 Overview